 Plus, with new machinery and technology added to the plant floor all the time, it can be difficult for existing workers to adapt.
 It’s up to you as a manufacturer to identify these skills gaps and take action.

 This is where the role of the human within a factory will need to shift again.
 The rise of robots within factories will need an accompanying increase in robotics-focused roles.
-It’s estimated that 87,000 jobs of this kind will have to be filled by 2025.
+A Skills Gap Report has estimated that 87,000 jobs of this kind will have to be filled by 2025.

 This is just one example of how crucial humans will be in the future.
 Their roles and daily processes might change but this is a positive switch that will allow them to carry out fewer repetitive tasks.
 Instead, they’ll have the tools and support needed to influence decisions at a higher level.